-For instance, for the preference preference(Plaka, , friends, Acropolis, Mary), the first approach gives as the score 0.69 and the second one the score 0.77.
+For instance, preference(Plaka, \, friends, Acropolis, Mary) has score 0.69 when using the first approach and score 0.77, when using the second one.

-It is easy to see that the orderings produced by each approach are consistent with each other.
-That is, both approaches order the tuples (e.g., the points_of_interest in our example) the same way, since in both cases their aggregate score depends on the values of the context parameters that are specified, i.e., are not irrelevant.
-In particular, for any two tuples t_1 and t_2 , let agg_t_1 , and agg{t_2} be their aggregate scores computed using the first approach and agg'{t_1} . and agg't_2 be their scores computed using the second approach.
-We shall show that $agg_t_1 > agg_t_2$ if and only if $agg't_1 > agg't_2$.
+It is easy to see that the orderings produced by each approach are consistent with each other [4].
+That is, both approaches order the tuples (e.g., the points\of\interest in our example) the same way, since in both cases their aggregate score depends on the values of the context parameters that are specified, i.e., are not irrelevant.
+In the following, we assume that the second approach is used.